It's Your Choice 2018

 Medicare Step 4 – Enroll or Make a Change

-Now that you have chosen a plan design and health plan provider, you will need to either enroll or make a change to your current enrollment.
+Now that you have chosen a plan design and health plan, you will need to either enroll or make a change to your current enrollment.
 Make changes or enroll online using myETF Benefits, or a paper application may be completed and submitted to ETF.

-If you do not want to change plan design or health plan provider, or waive dental for 2017 (if is it offered), you do not need to do anything and your coverage will continue for the next year.
+If you do not want to change plan design or health plan, or waive dental for 2017 (if is it offered), you do not need to do anything and your coverage will continue for the next year.

 Step 5 – Stay Up To Date